vasilakisfil/Introspected-REST/README.md

 Content-Type could describe the overall Media Type while Foo header could describe sub-media-types used to produce that Media Type.

 ### 9.3.
 Introspection as the engine of application state (IATEOAS)
-In the following section we will describe the architecture style of the Introspected REST.
-The main principles of Introspected REST build upon Roy's initial REST model but deviates in the way HATEOAS is derived Specifically the state of the client is Introspected, possibly cached.
-The main idea is that we separate any metadata from the actual data and deliver the metadata on the side, on demand.

-#### Definition of Introspection
 The idea of introspection is to be able to examine properties of a system at runtime.
 In the case of Introspected REST, introspection defines a process for a client to be able to introspect the API's, resource's, action's or even object's metadata at runtime.

-We believe that REST fits perfectly for the implementation of that process.
+The implementation of the process is up to the API designer although usually a REST interface even for the metadata is a wise choise.

-However we would like to point out some key properties of the introspection.
+However, we would like to point out some key properties that should appear to any introspection process:

-##### Composition over monolithic architecture
+#### Composition over monolithic architecture
-Introspected REST encourages the use of different MicroTypes to form a Media Type instead of trying to define everything in the same spec.
+The process should prefer the use of different MicroTypes to form a Media Type instead of trying to define everything in the same Meda Type.

-This would allow us to break the metadata in different
+This will make easier the rest key points, specifically distinction between metadata related to each MicroType which would lead to separate caching and querying.

-##### Plain data separated from metadata
+#### Plain data separated from metadata
 The process for requesting metadata of an API should be different from requesting data, denoting the sense of introspection.
 As a result, introspection responses should not include any data but only metadata while when requesting data, responses should not include any metadata, apart from runtime metadata.

 ##### Querying MicroTypes
 The process should allow to query different MicroTypes.
+If a REST interface is used, each  MicroType should represent a distinct resource.

 ##### Caching
-The process should make it possible to allow the client to cache the metadata using the protocol's tools.
+The process should make it possible to allow the client to cache the metadata for each MicroType used, using the underlying protocol's headers.
-For instance, in HTTP, the server should denote the max age of the metadata.
+For instance, in HTTP, the server could denote the max age of the metadata of a specific MicroType using

-Moreover, the process should make it possible to cache all metadata for each MicroType at once.
+Moreover, the process should make it possible to cache all metadata for all MicroTypes using only one request.
-This would speed up the client.

-##### Method of transport
-The server can describe the meta-data of a resource in the response body of the `OPTIONS` request.
-The reason we choose `OPTIONS` here is because this method has been historically used for getting informtation on methods supported on a specific resource.

-HAve some properties:
-* ability to be cached
-* separated from data
-* support queries

 #### Request Response inconsistency
+Although usually a resource's structure is identical when receiving it or manipulating through a request, that is not always the case.

+Moreover, a request has unique properties, like URL params that need to be defined by a specific MicroType.
+As a result, if there is any inconsistency, it should be denoted at once.

-#### Automating the documentation generation
+#### Automatic documentation generation
-documentation generation could have extra stuff, by assigining a param in the url.
+The process should make it easy to provide online documentation targeted for humans and not machines.
+The way the documentation is requested and its format should be distincly defined by a MicroType.

 ## 10. An Introspected REST API prototype in the world of HTTP and JSON